 Let’s be clear: trying to “recession-proof” your investments isn’t a good idea.
 Sure, you could pull out of the stock market completely and avoid losing money when it crashes, but since there’s no way to predict when that will happen, you could end up missing out on big gains instead.
 And even if you pick exactly the right moment to get out of the market, you won’t be sure when is the best time to get back in.

 Thus, dumping your stocks entirely isn’t the right move.
-However, it does make sense to adjust the amount of money you keep in stocks to fit your current level of risk tolerance.
+However, it does make sense to adjust your asset allocation — that is, the share of money you keep in market to fit your current level of risk tolerance.

 Planning for a recession is just like planning for a natural disaster.
 You can’t stop a hurricane or earthquake from striking, but you can outfit your home properly to prevent damage and stock it with the supplies you’ll need to get through the crisis.
 Likewise, you can’t prevent a recession, but you can make your financial life as secure as possible against its ill effects.